Lee-Jen Wei

-Lee-Jen Wei (魏立人) is a Taiwanese-American professor of biostatistics at Harvard University.
+Lee-Jen Wei (魏立人) is a Taiwanese-American biostatistician who is a professor of biostatistics at Harvard University.

 Career

 He was graduated from Fu Jen Catholic University's Mathematics Department in 1970.
 He obtained his PhD from the University of Wisconsin–Madison in 1975.
 He has been a tenured Professor of Biostatistics at Harvard University since 1991 and was the co-director of the Bioinformatics Core at the Harvard School of Public Health from 2003 to 2007.
 From 2003 to 2004, he served as the acting chair of the Department of Biostatistics at Harvard University.
 Under his supervision, the department successfully converted the doctor of science degree program in biostatistics (a professional degree) to a conventional (art and sciences) Ph.D. program at the Harvard Graduate School.
 This was an important accomplishment since the department had tried this conversion for more than 20 years without success.

 Early career

 Before Harvard University, he was a tenured Professor of Biostatistics and Statistics at the University of South Carolina, University of Wisconsin–Madison, the University of Michigan, and the George Washington University from 1982 to 1991.
 He was named Cancer Expert by The National Cancer Institute in 1980.